thin-edge/thin-edge.io/tests/PySys/Readme.md

     pysys.py run -v DEBUG c8y_restart_bridge

 Also with some wildcards:
-tests/PySys/Readme.md

     pysys.py run 'monitoring_*'

 ### Environments to derive tests from

 Tests can be simplified by moving common parts to environments.
-Currently available environments are:
+Currently, available environments are:

 * `environment_az.py`: